 Credit risk arises from cash and cash equivalents, loans receivable and financial instruments with banks and financial institutions.
 To limit this risk where possible financial transactions take place with counterparties who have a strong credit rating and within defined exposure limits.

-The net counterparty exposure under derivative contracts is £218m (2022: £134m).
-The Company considers its maximum credit risk to be £9,785m (2022: £12,111m).
+The net counterparty exposure under derivative contracts is £346m (2024: £211m).
+The Group's maximum gross exposure to credit risk is analysed below by class of financial instrument: